Will Wake For Donuts

 - Heat oven to 400°f and coat a donut pan with non-stick spray.

-- Microwave the butter in a small heat-safe dish for 30 seconds, then set aside.
+- Microwave 3 tbsp butter in a small heat-safe dish for 30 seconds, then set aside.

-- Whisk the almond flour, coconut flour, baking powder, ground flax, xanthan gum, and spices together until the mixture is distributed evenly.
+- Whisk 1 cup almond flour, 1 tbsp coconut flour, 1 tsp baking powder, 1 tbsp ground flax, 1 tsp xanthan gum, and spices together until the mixture is distributed evenly.

-- In a separate bowl beat the egg, vinegar, and lemon juice just until frothy.
-Add the sweetener and melted butter and whisk to combine-about 1 minute.
+- In a separate bowl beat 2 eggs, 1 tbsp apple cider vinegar, and 2 tsp lemon juice just until frothy.
+Add the 1/2 cup sweetener and melted butter and whisk to combine-about 1 minute.

 - Add the wet ingredients to the dry and mix well, allowing the flax to absorb some of the moisture.
 The batter will be thick and a bit sticky!

-- Remove from the donut pan and brush with more melted butter and roll in cinnamon-sugar mixture.
+- Remove from the donut pan and brush with more melted butter or spray with cooking oil, then roll in cinnamon-sugar mixture.
 To Store: Cover loosely with parchment and store at room temperature.